FabiansDock/Genres-API/README.md

 # Genres API

 ## Project Description
-A API built using express.
+An API built using express.
+API can be used for GET, PATCH, POST and DELETE requests.
+Can be tested using POSTMAN.

 ## Installation
 1. Clone the repository.